mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 LAW
 The character of crime in the Consulate is markedly different from that of other societies.
-Responsibility for law enforcement is maintained by the Tavrchedl’ (the Thought Police), who are as much concerned with mental health as actual deeds.
+Responsibility for law enforcement is maintained by the Tavrchedl' (the Thought Police), who are as much concerned with mental health as actual deeds.